GitJit-max/learning-linux/chapter/06-inter.md

 ### Text through standard streams

 Simple **textual information** can be passed through **standard streams**.
-Most shell programs have two I/O data streams available to it: standard input and standard output (see [Section: File descriptor](#file-descriptor)).
-They allow the combined use of commands.
-One command is executed first, and its output is passed to the next command as input.
-There is also a separate channel for errors: the standard error.
+They allow the combined use of commands by first executing one command and then passing the output to the next command as input.
+See [Section: Standard streams](#standard-streams).

 ### Handing off tasks to specialist programs